Studio555/java-color/README.md

 import com.esotericsoftware.color.space.*;
 ```

+Most color records extend `Color` which provides methods to convert to any other color space.

 Records are provided for type safety and method signature clarity rather than using `float[]`.
 Any record can be converted using `float[] values = Util.floats(record)`.

 This library breaks from Java naming conventions to use capitalization that matches the color space names, making the code clearer and more aligned with color science literature.